 Browser: Computer program used to display websites (e.g. Chrome, Firefox, Safari)

 Cookies: Text files placed on the user’s computer by the web server by means of the browser which is used.
 The stored cookie information may contain both an identifier (cookie ID) for recognition purposes and content data, such as login status or information about websites visited.
-The sends the cookie information back to the web server with each new request upon subsequent repeat visits to these sites.
-Most accept automatically. can be managed using the browser functions (usually under “Options” or “Settings”).
-The storage of may be disabled in this way or it may be made dependent on the user’s approval in any given case or otherwise restricted. may also be deleted at any time.
+The browser sends the cookie information back to the web server with each new request upon subsequent repeat visits to these sites.
+Most browsers accept cookies automatically.
+Cookies can be managed using the browser functions (usually under “Options” or “Settings”).
+The storage of cookies may be disabled in this way or it may be made dependent on the user’s approval in any given case or otherwise restricted.
+Cookies may also be deleted at any time.

 Third countries: Countries outside of the European Union (EU)

-GDPR: Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation), available here.
+GDPR: Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation), available here.

 Personal data: Any information relating to an identified or identifiable natural person.
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier, such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Profiling: Any form of automated of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
+Profiling: Any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.

 Services: Our offers to which this data privacy statement applies (cf. Scope of validity).